terrapower/armi/doc/user/inputs.rst

    5. The assembly now at ``009-045`` is rotated an additional 60 degrees counterclockwise.

 .. note:: The restart.dat file is required to repeat the exact fuel management methods during a branch search.
 These can potentially modify the reactor state in ways that cannot be captures with the SHUFFLES.txt file.

-.. note:: The ISO binary cross section libraries are required to run cases that skip the lattice physics calculation (e.g. MC^2)

-.. note:: The multigroup flux is not yet stored on the output databases.
-If you need to do a restart with these values (e.g. for depletion), then you need to reload from neutronics outputs.

-.. note:: Restarting a calculation with an different version of ARMI than what was used to produce the restarting database may result in undefined behavior.

 .. _bp-input-file: